WebAssembly/tool-conventions/Linking.md

 - `name` is the symbol name written as WebAssembly `id`, it is the name by which relocation annotations reference the symbol.
-If it is not present, the symbol is considered *primary* symbol for that WebAssembly object, its name is taken from the related object
+If it is not present, the symbol is considered *primary* symbol for that WebAssembly entity, its name is taken from the related entity
-  - There may only be one primary symbol for each WebAssembly object.
+  - There may only be one primary symbol for each WebAssembly entity.
   - If a symbol is not associated with a WebAssembly entity, it may not be the primary symbol.